This Guide Memo covers approval procedures and policies for naming Stanford University facilities and land features.

 a.
 New Facilities and Land Features

 Names proposed for Stanford University facilities and land features require the review of the Office of Development, Land, Buildings and Real Estate (LBRE)/University Architect/Campus Planning and Design (UA/CPD), and the Office of Campus Engagement for possible conflicts and other University-wide implications before submission to the President (or the President’s designate) for approval.
 Facilities and land features covered by this requirement include: buildings and the components of buildings (classrooms, laboratories, auditoria, conference and seminar rooms); ornamental structures; streets; fountains; courts; plazas; gardens; etc. This policy applies to facilities and features developed and used by Stanford including but not limited to the following locations: the Main Campus and Foothills, Stanford Redwood City Campus, university occupied facilities in the Stanford Research Park, and Hopkins Marine Station.

 b.
 Renaming Facilities and Land Features

 Proposals to remove names from university facilities or land features will follow the process laid out in the "Principles and Procedures for Renaming Buildings and Other Features at Stanford University" (hereafter referred to as the "Principles").

-As outlined in the Principles, the President may initiate the process of reconsidering the name of a building or feature in response to a request submitted by members of the university or at his or her own initiative.
+As outlined in the Principles, the President may initiate the process of reconsidering the name of a building or feature, if necessary, in response to a request submitted by members of the university or at his or her own initiative.
 For consideration by the President, requests from the community shall contain certain elements described in the Principles.